jenskeiner/lintr/docs/rules/no-collaborators.md

     parent: "rules"
 ---

-✅  This rule is stable.
+✅     This rule is stable.<br>
 🛠️     This rule is automatically fixable by the `--fix` command-line option.

 ## What it does